stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 But before I could click "Install Now", I needed to install "HeidiSQL".
+"HeidiSQL", while not absolutely necessary, would be convenient to have as it would allow for easy viewing, managing, and troubleshooting of the "MySQL" database.
 To do so, I opened, the "osTicket-Installation-Files" folder and opened "HeidiSQL".
 </p>
 <br />